We want to be as transparent as possible with your data. If anything isn't crystal clear, please contact us.

 - Your timezone, derived from your IP address, for timezone related functionality and appropriately timed notifications.

-- The notes and sub-tasks you add to emails (attached to the email's ID)
+- The notes and sub-tasks you add to emails (associated only with the email's ID)

-- The rank order of your emails, when you drag up & down (attached to the email's ID)
+- The rank order of your emails, when you drag up & down (associated only with the email's ID)

 - To guide our product development, we store your interaction with our website, which is used to make improvements using aggregate data.
 We also store how you use the product, but with no personal information (e.g. it'll record "Due Date Set", but not what the due date was).